Sunday, March 23, 2025 | 3:01 pm

 Bangladesh and India’s Army Chiefs Maintained Constant Communication on August 5

-On August 5, during a significant political shift in Bangladesh, the army chiefs of Bangladesh and India maintained constant communication.
-Indian Army Chief General Upendra Dwivedi confirmed this in a press conference in Delhi on January 13.
+As Bangladesh went through a major political transition on August 5, the army chiefs of Bangladesh and India were in regular touch.
+This was stated by Indian Army Chief General Upendra Dwivedi in a press conference in Delhi on January 13.

-The political change in Bangladesh occurred after a student-led movement resulted in the resignation of Prime Minister Sheikh Hasina, who later flew to India.
+The political shift in Bangladesh came after a student-led uprising forced Prime Minister Sheikh Hasina to resign and subsequently flee to India.

-He also referred to a statement from Bangladesh’s army chief, saying, “As he mentioned, India is important for Bangladesh, and the same is true for us.
-We are neighbors, and mutual understanding is essential.
-Any conflict would harm both countries.”
+He also referred a message from Bangladesh’s army chief, “As he mentioned, India is important for Bangladesh, and the same for us.
+We are neighbors, and we need to understand each other.
+Conflict, he said, would hurt both countries.”

 Source: Kaler Kantho